mattermost-community/mattermost-plugin-azure-devops/docs/developer_docs.md

     Supported filters on the above slash command:
     - CreatedBy: `me`(show all subscriptions created by the current Mattermost user), `anyone`(show all subscriptions created by any Mattermost user)
     - Show for all channels: When the filter `all_channels` is passed in the slash command then subscriptions for all channels are listed.
-You can skit this filter param to list the subscriptions of the current channel only.
+You can skip this filter param to list the subscriptions of the current channel only.

     **Note:** Only Mattermost users who are project admins or team admins on the linked Azure DevOps project can view/list subscriptions that exist in a channel where they are not a member.